Explore the state and federal policies that support your work with youth in transition.

 To learn more:

 Minnesota's Olmstead Plan ensures people with disabilities in Minnesota have opportunities to live their best lives as full members of their communities.
 The plan is a set of state-wide goals to ensure that people with disabilities can live, learn, work and enjoy life in the community.
-Ten state agencies are represented on the Olmstead Subcabinet, which oversees implementation of the plan.
+Ten state agencies are represented on the Olmstead Subcabinet, which oversees the implementation of the plan.